 A MultiRAE's battery can be charged by placing the monitor in an AutoRAE 2 Cradle.
 Details are covered in the AutoRAE 2 User's Guide.

 Note: If the instrument has a PID lamp, auto-cleaning occurs.
-Refer to the information on section 6.4 for further details.
+Refer to the information on page 32 for further details.